 For TPAs who offer HSA administration services, understanding HDHP enrollment and wellness program participation can be key when talking to clients and prospects.
-This article outlines the link between HDHP insurance and wellness programs.
+This article outlines the link between the two.

 Wellness Programs Create Healthier, Happier Employees

-- Opportunity to interact with co-workers away from the office
+- Interaction with co-workers away from the office

 - Reduction in medical expenses

 How HDHPs Impact Wellness Program Enrollment

 Because employees pay higher deductibles with HDHP health insurance, they learn about the true costs of their healthcare.
 As employees pay a higher share of those costs, they start looking for ways to reduce them, and wellness programs provide an effective tool for doing so.

 In 2020, EBRI/Greenwald & Associates released a study that examined the way employees look at the financial security and satisfaction with offered benefits.
 They found that about 28% of employees felt that their employers’ efforts to improve their overall well-being had improved.
 Also, 48% felt that their employers had done a good job of helping them to improve their physical well-being.
 Finally, they found that health wellness programs being offered are increasing in employee popularity.

 For employers seeking to increase participation in their wellness programs, offering an HDHP can provide a strong incentive for employees to enroll.